-In an attempt to be helpful yoga teachers, many have placed quite an emphasis on stretching hip flexors in yoga because these muscles feel uncomfortable (i.e. tight) from sitting so much.
-However, the passive stretching can alleviate the discomfort for only a period of time before the pain usually returns.
-Stretching is the opposite of what we could be doing to ease their discomfort for the long run.
+In an attempt to be helpful yoga teachers, many have placed quite an emphasis on stretching hip flexors in their sequencing.
+This is because many students report feeling tightness from sitting so much.
+Unfortunately, the passive stretching can only alleviate the discomfort temporarily before the pain usually returns.
+Stretching is actually the opposite of what we could be doing to ease the discomfort for the long run.

-For a moment, I will back-track a bit because we should examine the terms “flexion” and “extension”.
-So, we will take this time to understand what hip “flexors” do.
-What are these yoga poses doing to stretch them?
+Before I get into what “extension” and “flexion is”, we will take this time to look at the anatomy of hip flexors.
+What are some yoga poses doing to stretch them?
 What does that look like and how can you recognize the movements?

 Notice how it connects up to the hips.
 The group of muscles here are called “hip flexors”.
 They literally bring your hips into Flexion.
 If you look at your own body and draw a line on your head horizontally from ear to ear.
 Everything parallel to that line is your “Coronal Plane”.

 According to Wikipedia, “Flexion describes a bending movement that decreases the angle between a segment and its proximal segment.
 For example, bending the elbow, or clenching a hand into a fist, are examples of flexion.
 When sitting down, the knees are flexed.
 When a joint can move forward and backward, such as the neck and trunk, flexion refers to movement in the anterior direction.
 Flexion of the shoulder or hip refers to movement of the arm or leg forward.